MartaPleszynska/myblog/_drafts/2015-10-01-more-css-notes.markdown

 HTML tags with ```display:inline;``` by default: ```strong, span, input, label```
 + ```inline-block``` - treats block element like inline element

-Float property - puts an element in their own flow, it is used to create layout (like multiple columns); when applied parent tag/element will not see children elements with float property, to avoid that apply ```overflow:auto;``` to the parent; element with absolute position will ingnore float property (tbc).
+Float property - puts an element in their own flow, it is used to create layout (like multiple columns); when applied parent tag/element will not see children elements with float property, to avoid that apply ```overflow:auto;``` to the parent; element with absolute position will ignore float property (tbc).
 Values:left, right

 Position property - describes type of positioning method for an element.